configcat/github-action-feature-flag-cleanup/README.md

 > We strongly recommend that you update the second uses attribute value to reference the latest tag in the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.
 This pins your workflow to a latest version of the action.

-Commit this file under a new branch and submit as a PR to your code reviewers to be merged into your master branch.
+3. Create a new branch and commit `action.yml`.

+4. Submit a PR to your code reviewers to be merged into your master branch.

-> Feature Flag Cleanup are not blocked by PR approval.
-To block the PR use `fail-on-warnings: true`
+> Feature Flag Cleanup is not blocked by PR approval.
+To block the PR set `fail-on-warnings: true`.

 As shown in the example above, the workflow should run on the push event and contain an action provided by the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.